 HWST 175 Intro Music Of Polynesia (3) A general survey of the indigenous and acculturated music of eight major Polynesian island groups: Tonga, Samoa, New Zealand, Cook Islands, Society Islands, Marquesas Islands, Easter Island and Hawaiʻi.
 Music is viewed as both an organization of sound and as a product of culture and people.
 (Same as MUS 175).
 (Attributes: DH, GAHP, HPP)

 HWST 176 Hist & Dev Of Hawn Music (3) A general survey of the interrelationships of indigenous and acculturated Hawaiian music.
 Vocal music genres to be discussed include: chant; Christian hymn singing; secular choral singing; male and female falsetto singing; Chalangalang; Hapa Haole; and contemporary.
 Instrumental music genres include: Pre-European instrumental styles; slack key guitar; ʻukulele; and steel guitar.
 (Same as MUS 176) (Attributes: DH, GAHP, HPP)

 HWST 205 Hawaiian Music in Action (2) Learning Hawaiian songs as a means of strengthening knowledge of language, poetry and culture.
-A) mele 'aina, E) mele pili kanaka, I) other.
+A) mele aina, E) mele pili kanaka, I) other.
 May be repeated for credit if subletters are different.
 Conducted in Hawaiian.
-Pre: HAW 101 or 107.
+Pre: HAW 101.
 (Attributes: GAHP)

 HWST 211 Hawaiian Ethnobotany (3) Hawaiian herbs and plants: their identification, their place in the heritage of the Hawaiian people, their medicinal properties, and other practical uses; extensive use of Hawaiian terminology.
 (Attributes: DH, GAHP, HPP)